Toward testing gravity with LSST using $E_G$: Theory and Setup

 estimated in bins in $r_p$, where sums are over lens-source pairs.
 The lens-source pair weights, $w_{ls}$, are typically chosen to downweight lens and source galaxies close in redshift space (see, e.g., \cite{more2023hyper, dvornik2023kids}):

 This adjusts Eq.~\ref{eq:DS_obs} to

-In practice, weights will also include a per-source-galaxy factor related to measurement noise, and may also include terms related to systematic effects impacting the lens sample.
+In practice, weights will also include a per-source-galaxy factor related to measurement noise, and may also include terms related to the observational selection function of the lens sample.
 In this work, we make the simplifying assumption that these terms are uncorrelated with redshift and therefore that we can neglect them; including them would simply involve adding an additional redshift-dependent multiplier to Eq.~\ref{eq:weights}.

 We can then write a more theoretically oriented version of Eq.~\ref{eq:DS_obs_weighted}, to allow us to model $\Delta \Sigma_{gm}$ in terms of tangential shear and critical density: